eliotte0106/Versus/README.md

-Web App
+# Web app

+## Description
+    - Social Media based Web App that users can share photos, thoughts, and more through the app
+    - Users can interact with each other through posts they create
+    - In process

-* Tech Stack
+## Tech Stack
     - Front
         - Typescript
         - React